bradley-kyan/BlindLowVision-App/README.md

 ***Coded by <a href="https://github.com/bradley-kyan" title="bradley-kyan Github">Kyan Bradley</a> of [Avondale College](https://www.avcol.school.nz/)***

 ## Overview ##
 This project is part of a solo assesment for NCEA LVL 2 soley created by Kyan Bradley of Avondale College.
-This repository contains the website for as91897 and the MSSQL queries to required properly reproduce the project.
+This repository contains the application for as91896 and the MSSQL queries to required properly reproduce the project.
 This project is dependent on the BlindLowVision-Web (as91897-2.8 + as91892 - 2.3) repository.
 <hr>